 The Woman’s House of Detention was demolished in 1973 and replaced with a community garden, south of Jefferson Market and corner of Tenth Street and Sixth Avenue.
 The reason given was the noise level created by families and friends of detainees who would communicate or rather yell out news and greetings to each other.
 It must have been a raucous ‘party scene’ and with gawkers adding to the commotion, a disturbing element for residents.

-The all white statues of gay couples, two men and two women, at Christopher Park on Sheridan Street, appear real till you realize they are statues by George Segal to immortalize the Stonewall Gay riots.
+The statues of gay couples, two men and two women, at Christopher Park on Sheridan Street, appear real till you realize they are statues by George Segal to immortalize the Stonewall Gay riots.
 There is an old 130 year old iron fence around the Park which has two other monuments, the Flagpole commemorating the lives lost in the 1861 fire and a statue of General Philip H. Sheridan in the eastern end.